OctopusDeploy/blog/blog/2022-q2/aws-vpc-private/index.md

 VPCs with private subnets are the most simple to create.
 In this post, you looked at a simple CloudFormation template to create a VPC with two private subnets.

-In the [next post](../aws-vpc-public/index.md) you'll learn how to create a VPC with public subnets.
+In the [next post](2022-q2/aws-vpc-public/index.md) you learn how to create a VPC with public subnets.

+!include <q2-2022-newsletter-cta>

 Happy deployments!